slatedb/slatedb/docs/0002-compaction.md

     compaction_finished: CompactionFinished,
 }

-trait CompactionPolicy {
+trait CompactionScheduler {
     /*
-     * Notifies the policy that it should start evaluating the db for compaction.
+     * Notifies the scheduler that it should start evaluating the db for compaction.
 This method
-     * receives a channel over which the Executor sends the Policy updates about changes
+     * receives a channel over which the Executor sends the Scheduler updates about changes
      * to the database.
 This includes updates about changes to the database (e.g. arrival of
-     * new L1 files), and completion of compactions.
+     * new L0 files), and completion of compactions.
      */
     fn start(&self, executor: Box<dyn CompactionExecutor>, chan: Receiver<CompactorUpdate>);
 }